malmarz/website/content/en/slides/pyintro/index.md

 - VSCode
   - Likely to be part of your workflow for other languages/tasks
   - Extensions and copilot make it a powerful tool
-  - Allows you to execute python in different modes
+  - Allows you to execute python in different modes, *even notebooks*
-    - Including notebooks
   - Well integrated with Git/Github
-    - Can run in the cloud on `vscode.dev`
-    - Try replacing `github.com` with `github.dev` in the URL for any repo
+    - Replace `github.com` with `github.dev` in the URL for any repo
 ---

 ### VSCode Requirements for Python